Alalkomenes railway station: History

+In September 2023, due in part to storm Danial services were severely disrupted between Oinoi - Tithorea when power was disrupted on that section of line, which led to long delays thought the evening.

+The station building is owned by GAIAOSE, which since 3 October 2001 owns most railway stations in Greece: the company was also in charge of rolling stock from December 2014 until October 2025, when Greek Railways (the owner of the Piraeus–Platy railway) took over that responsibility.

 Facilities

 The station is still housed in a 20th-century brick-built station building, but this is now in disrepair.
 The Station is currently (2022) not equipped with toilets or a staffed ticket office.
 Access to the platforms is via crossing the lines.
 At platform level, there are sheltered seating but no Dot-matrix display departure or arrival screens or timetable poster boards on all platforms.
 Currently, there is no local bus stop connecting the station.

 Services

 It is served by Regional services between Athens and Leianokladi.
 The station sees around 2 trains per-day.